Richard Nixon: Resignation

-In light of his loss of political support and the near-certainty that he would be impeached and removed from office, Nixon resigned the presidency on August 9, 1974, after addressing the nation on television the previous evening.
-The resignation speech was delivered from the Oval Office and was carried live on radio and television.
+On August 8, 1974, facing a loss of political support and it being increasingly certain that he would be impeached and removed from office, Nixon addressed the nation on television, announcing that he would resign the presidency the following day, on August 9.
+His resignation speech was delivered from the Oval Office and was carried live on radio and television.
 Nixon said he was resigning for the good of the country and asked the nation to support the new president, Gerald Ford.
 Nixon went on to review the accomplishments of his presidency, especially in foreign policy.
-He defended his record as president, quoting from Theodore Roosevelt's 1910 speech Citizenship in a Republic:
+In defending his presidency, Nixon quoted "Citizenship in a Republic", a 1910 speech by Theodore Roosevelt:

-Nixon's speech received generally favorable initial responses from network commentators, with only Roger Mudd of CBS stating that Nixon had not admitted wrongdoing.
-It was termed "a masterpiece" by Conrad Black, one of his biographers.
-Black opined that "What was intended to be an unprecedented humiliation for any American president, Nixon converted into a virtual parliamentary acknowledgement of almost blameless insufficiency of legislative support to continue.
+Nixon's speech received generally favorable initial responses from network commentators, with only Roger Mudd of CBS News criticizing it for failing to admit wrongdoing.
+Conrad Black, a Nixon biographer, labeled the resignation speech "a masterpiece", saying, "What was intended to be an unprecedented humiliation for any American president, Nixon converted into a virtual parliamentary acknowledgement of almost blameless insufficiency of legislative support to continue.
 He left while devoting half his address to a recitation of his accomplishments in office."